-Our knowledge of valuation issues and our contacts with qualified appraisers has led to successful negotiated solutions and, where necessary, litigation outcomes.
-For example, we have litigated repeatedly over an old, development company ground lease, some version of which encompasses significant land in Orange County.
+Our knowledge of valuation issues and our contacts with qualified appraisers have led to successful negotiated solutions and, when necessary, litigation outcomes.
+For example, we have litigated repeatedly over an old development company ground lease, some version of which encompasses a significant amount of land in Orange County.
 That lease form includes a highly technical, complex formula and outdated procedure for implementing rent adjustments.
-We have assisted clients in navigating that arcane language to achieve successful rent adjustments.
+We have assisted clients in navigating its arcane language to achieve successful rent adjustments.

 OTHER LEASEHOLD DISPUTES

 Many lease disputes are, fundamentally, valuation questions.
-Whether the dispute involves the calculations of damages resulting from a failed landlord-tenant relationship, the calculation of common area maintenance ("CAM") charges, or other lease disputes, we have litigated the issue.
+Whether the dispute involves the calculation of damages resulting from a failed landlord-tenant relationship, the calculation of common area maintenance ("CAM") charges, or other lease disputes, we have litigated the issue.
 For example, we represented a property owner in an unlawful detainer and breach of contract action against a tenant of a 50,000 square foot building in Burbank.
 The tenant vacated the premises but refused to pay more than token damages, despite having years left on the lease.
-We ultimately negotiated a favorable settlement after presenting the tenant with a valuation analysis that demonstrated the likely outcome, were the case to proceed to trial.
+We ultimately negotiated a favorable settlement after presenting the tenant with a valuation analysis that demonstrated the likely outcome if the case were to proceed to trial.

 All development projects face substantial entitlement fees.
 For large-scale developments, these fees can run into the tens of millions of dollars.
-Often, the calculation of these fees turn on the underlying value of the property being developed.
-This is where our expertise can help save substantial money.
-For example, we represented Makar Properties against the City of Huntington Beach in connection with a dispute regarding the value of Makar's Huntington Beach property for purposes of establishing the eventual park-in-lieu fee Makar would be required to pay.
+Often, the calculation of these fees turns on the underlying value of the commercial property being developed.
+This is where our expertise can help our clients save substantial money.
+For example, we represented Makar Properties against the City of Huntington Beach in connection with a dispute regarding the value of Makar's Huntington Beach property for purposes of establishing the park-in-lieu fee Makar would be required to pay.
 The parties were nearly $50 million apart in their valuation figures.
-After an arbitration, the three-judge panel awarded a value exactly at Makar's appraised value.
+After an arbitration, the three-judge panel determined the property to be worth exactly the amount of Makar's appraised value.
 This decision yielded a $20 million savings in park fees.